mohammed-akl/Aprende/_pages/book-reviews.md

 ---
 layout: page
+permalink: /book-reviews
+date: 2020-05-06 15:48:03
 title: Book Reviews
-description: "My awesome reading notes.
+description: My awesome reading notes.
 Some are in-depth, some are short, some include quotes.
-All are for me."
+All are for me.
-permalink: /book-reviews
 ---
 <div class="home">
   <div class="posts">